 - Restricted areas will be blocked off to passers-by and building occupants.

-- Verbal and written notice will be given of potential fumes, noise and heating/cooling system shut downs.
+- A verbal and written notice will be given of potential fumes, noise, and heating/cooling system shutdowns.

 - All equipment will be inspected according to safety protocol.

-- All staff will wear necessary protective headgear, footwear, gloves, etc.
+- All staff will wear the necessary protective headgear, footwear, gloves, etc.